graphile/worker/website/docs/worker-events.md

 We support a large number of events via an EventEmitter.
-You can either retrieve the event emitter via the `events` property on the `Runner` object, or you can create your own event emitter and pass it to Graphile Worker via the `WorkerOptions.events` option (this is primarily useful for getting events from the other Graphile Worker entrypoints).
+You can either retrieve the event emitter via the `events` property on the `Runner` object, or you can create your own event emitter and pass it to Graphile Worker via the `WorkerOptions.events` option (this is primarily useful for receiving events during Graphile Worker's startup procedure, before the `run()` promise resolves).

 ### Example: via `runner.events`